Master of Public Administration

 Urban and rural land use and settlement, with application of geographic tools to local field studies.

-MGMT 542 HR
+MGMT 441 HR / LGM

 Exploration of traditional labor relations and issues in employment relations involving dispute resolution and collective bargaining.